InspiryThemes/realplaces-docs/docs/header-theme-options.md

 ![Real Places Theme](images/header/header-banner.png)

-You can show or hide wpml language switcher if you are using WPML plugin.
+You can show or hide WPML/POLYLANG language switcher if you are using WPML or POLYLANG plugin.

 ![Real Places Theme](images/header/wpml-lang-switcher.png)